PensionBee/ddd-workshop/README.md

 ### Publish / Subscribe

-Let's lean on a long standing pattern, the "Publish / Subscribe" pattern.
-The concept is pretty simple.
-Subscribers subscribe to **Events** they care about on a message bus.
-When an **Event** a subscriber cares about is published on the bus, the subscriber is notified and runs whatever code it needs to run.
+Let's lean on the long standing "Publish / Subscribe" pattern, which is conceptually pretty simple.
+Subscribers specify the **Events** they care about and when that **Event** is published on a message bus, the subscriber is notified so it can do whatever it needs to do.

-Two functions, `publishEvent` and `subscribeToEvent` have been added in **src/shared/infra/pubSub.ts** to make it easy to use this pattern.
-It uses Node's built-in `EventEmitter` under the hood to hook things up.
-Go check it out if you're interested.
+To get this working in practice, we've added a 5th step to all of our command handlers, which calls a `publishEvent` utility function (defined in **src/shared/infra/pubSub.ts**) with whichever **Event** was returned from the `deriveEvent` function.
+Under the hood, `publishEvent` just uses Node's `EventEmitter` class.

-An additional step has also been added to each command handler.
-This step calls `publishEvent(event)` to push the **Event** returned from the deriver onto the "message bus".
+We've also added a `configurePolicy` utility in **src/shared/core/policies.ts**, which hooks up policies to work with the same `EventEmitter` instance that `publishEvent` uses.
+With this, we can now configure which **Commands** we want to run when specific **Events** occur.

 ## Additional Resources